syncfusion-content/maui-docs/MAUI/ListView/item-drag-and-drop.md

 {% endhighlight %}
 {% endtabs %}

 N> Reordering changes made only in view, and not in the underlying collection.
 Thus, the changes will be reverted when performing sorting, grouping, or any other operation that refreshes the view.
-You can update the underlying collection by setting `UpdateSource` to `true`.
+You can update the underlying collection by setting [UpdateSource](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.DragDropController.html#Syncfusion_Maui_ListView_DragDropController_UpdateSource) to `true`.

 ## Drag indicator view

-To drag and drop the items by the `DragIndicatorView`, set the `SfListView.DragStartMode` property to `OnDragIndicator`.
+To drag and drop the items by the [DragIndicatorView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.DragIndicatorView.html), set the [SfListView.DragStartMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_DragStartMode) property to `OnDragIndicator`.
 To display the dragging item, define any custom user interface(UI) in the `DragIndicatorView`.

-N> You must set the SfListView instance as a reference to the `ListView` property in `DragIndicatorView`.
+N> You must set the SfListView instance as a reference to the [ListView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.DragIndicatorView.html#Syncfusion_Maui_ListView_DragIndicatorView_ListView) property in `DragIndicatorView`.

 {% tabs %}
 {% highlight xaml hl_lines="13"%}